 As mentioned earlier, a corded electric mower can cause hindrance while you mow your lawn and limit the area you can cover.
 While they are quite lightweight, the cord can be a huge hindrance that cannot be ignored.
 It could also be a trip hazard making it extremely dangerous for the elderly and people with kids or pets.

-To make the decision easier for you, here is a table that compares corded electric mowers and cordless electric mowers.
+To make the decision easier, here is a table that compares corded and cordless electric mowers.

 Electric Cordless Mowers | Electric Corded Mowers |